ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/transforming-message-formats.md

     };
     ```

-    Similarly, generate the `HealthcareReservation` and `HospitalReservation` record types corresponding to the parameter and return types of the transforming function.
-Remove a one `Patient` record if it gets generated twice.
+    Similarly, generate the `HealthcareReservation` and `HospitalReservation` record types corresponding to the request payload, parameter and return types of the transforming function.
+Remove the duplicate `Patient` record if the same type has already been generated.

     ```ballerina
     type HospitalReservation record {